Margaret Gurney (artist): Career

-Artist

-Working as an artist from her time at Swinburne, she has "exhibited widely in solo and group exhibitions both nationally and internationally, [and has] represented Australia at the Florence Biennale in 2009 and has won numerous awards".
+Working as an artist from her time at Swinburne, she has exhibited in solo and group exhibitions both nationally and internationally.
+She represented Australia at the Florence Biennale in 2009.
+After establishing her own studio, she has painted full time for many years.

 She is an exhibiting member of the Melbourne Society of Women Painters and Sculptors, the Victorian Artists Society, the Contemporary Art Society, and several other Melbourne art societies.

 Educator

+Gurney has worked extensively as both an educator and as an administrator in community arts, and as a program manager in arts adult education long before the establishment of Creative Victoria in 2015.

-From her (1979) experience as a sessional lecturer at the Phillip Institute, Melbourne, where she lectured to Art and Design Students, she developed a strong interest in both formal and informal arts education; an interest that has remained with her ever since.
+From her (1979) experience as a sessional lecturer at the Phillip Institute, Melbourne, where she lectured to art and design students, she developed a strong interest in both formal and informal arts education; an interest that has remained with her ever since.

-Promoter and defender of Alex Gurney's heritage
+Alex Gurney's heritage

-In addition to her own work as an artist, Margaret is extremely active in reviving, maintaining, and preserving the artistic legacy of her father, Alex Gurney (1902-1955).
+In addition to her own work as an artist, Gurney has been extremely active in reviving, maintaining, and preserving the artistic legacy of her father, Alex Gurney (1902-1955).

-In 2007 Margaret was the means through which the significant collection of papers and works of Alex Gurney, accession number MS 13561, were able to be acquired by the State Library of Victoria.
+In 2007 Gurney was the means through which the significant collection of papers and works of Alex Gurney, accession number MS 13561, were able to be acquired by the State Library of Victoria.